top of page

 What is Proud Peacemakers?

-PROUD Peacemakers is a group opportunity aimed at creating an intimate space where queer community members and allies can have time to connect before, during, and after the Sunday service here at Crossroads.
+PROUD Peacemakers is a group opportunity aimed at creating an intimate space where queer community members and allies can have time to connect here at Crossroads.
 The intention of the program is to acknowledge the deep wounds caused by exclusion, discrimination, and a distorted representation of God’s love many have experienced within Christian spaces, and create a trauma aware space for spiritual exploration and healing for the queer community.

 Why a dedicated space to process your faith experiences?

 Creating a safe and affirming space for the queer community within the church is not just about inclusion; it’s about acknowledging the deep wounds caused by exclusion, discrimination, and rejection that many LGBTQ+ individuals have experienced within Christian spaces.
 For too long, the church has been a place where queer people have encountered judgment, condemnation, and a distorted representation of God’s love.
 This has left many feeling alienated from their faith and disconnected from a spiritual community.
-By offering a designated space before and after service, and an alternative viewing option for those not ready to enter the main auditorium, we are saying to our queer siblings: “You are seen, you are valued, and you belong.”
+We are saying to our queer siblings: “You are seen, you are valued, and you belong.”
 This space, guided by a trauma care specialist, recognizes that the journey toward healing and spiritual exploration is deeply personal and often requires the safety of community, where individuals can process their experiences without fear.
 This initiative is crucial because it intentionally addresses the spiritual and emotional needs of a community that has often been marginalized and hurt by the very institution claiming to embody love.
 By creating a space where the queer community can gather, share, and worship together in ways that feel safe, we are living out our commitment to radical inclusivity and healing.
 It’s a way for us to reclaim what church should be—a sanctuary where everyone can experience the fullness of God’s love, regardless of who they are or who they love.
 This is not just a welcome; it’s a reparation and a declaration that the church is a place of love, growth, and belonging for all.

 Where and when is this space available?
 Do I need to sign up?